ouspg/CryptoCourse/Week3Exercises/README.md

 Provided binary uses `AES-128` encryption with `PKCS#7` padding.
 Initialization vector is in the ciphertext as a prefix.

 Binary is named as `decryptor` in the [files](files) folder.
+It is expected to be executed on glibc enabled Linux environment.
 Ciphertext is in raw binary format in the same folder.

 > Return source code and the decrypted text.
 Describe shortly, how you could avoid this attack by using different methods.